suncoast-devs/handbook/lessons/sql-intro/lecture.md

 # [fit] Isolation

-Isolation allows for multiple database requests to be handled concurrently (e.g., reading and writing to multiple tables/rows at the same time)
+Isolation allows for multiple database requests to be handled concurrently (e.g., reading and writing to multiple tables/rows at the same time).

 ---